seanlabean/PythonProjects/GenArt/TinkMap/README.md

 * `plotLots.py` - Performs the  same task as main.py but recalculates the Map with a varied parameter and repeats, saving an image each time.

 Using `plotLots.py` you can create a series of 'related' frames yourself.
 I stitched mine together into a .mov using `ffmpeg`.

+This code requries `numpy` and `matplotlib` and was intended for python versions 3.X.
+Feel free to use any or all of this code.